CriSp: Leveraging Tread Depth Maps for Enhanced Crime-Scene Shoeprint Matching: Introduction

 \section{Introduction}

-Examining the evidence found at a crime scene assists investigators in identifying perpetrators.
-Shoeprints are more likely to be found at crime scenes, though they may possess fewer distinct identifying features compared to other biometric samples like blood or hair~\cite{bodziak2017footwear}.
-Consequently, analyzing shoeprints can furnish crucial leads to aid investigators in narrowing down potential suspects in a crime.
+Examining the evidence found at a crime scene assists investigators in identifying suspects.
+Shoeprints are likely to be found at crime scenes, despite their fewer distinct identifying features than other biometric samples like blood or hair~\cite{bodziak2017footwear}.
+Hence, analyzing shoeprints can help criminal justice and forensics.

-The examination of shoeprints forensically offers insights into both the class attributes and the acquired attributes of the perpetrator's footwear.
-Class attributes pertain to the general features of the shoe, such as its brand, model, and size.
-On the other hand, acquired attributes encompass the unique traits that develop on a shoe with wear and tear, such as holes, cuts, and scratches.
+Examining shoeprints forensically offers insights into the class attributes and the acquired attributes of the suspect's footwear.
+Class attributes pertain to the general features of the shoe, e.g., brand, model, and size.
+Acquired attributes encompass the unique traits delivered by the shoe with wear and tear, e.g., holes, cuts, and scratches.
 Our focus lies in facilitating the investigation of the class attributes of shoeprints.

-{\bf Status quo.} Traditional automated shoeprint matching methods \cite{bouridane2000application, algarni2008novel, wei2014alignment, kong2014novel, de2005automated, gueham2007automatic, kortylewski2015unsupervised, alizadeh2017automatic, almaadeed2015partial} typically use handcrafted priors to match crime-scene shoeprints with clean, reference impressions.
-Recent approaches \cite{zhang2017adapting, kong2019cross, ma2019shoe} propose using more generalizable features from Convolutional Neural Networks (CNNs), yet they are limited to using CNNs pretrained on ImageNet \cite{deng2009imagenet} since available datasets \cite{fid300} are small and not suitable for training.
-Training on shoeprint-specific data is expected to improve matching performance.
-Importantly, while existing methods match crime-scene shoeprints to clean reference shoeprints, our findings suggest that matching to tread depth maps containing 3D shape information is more effective (see details in \cref{subsection:design_choices}).
+{\bf Status quo.} Traditional automated shoeprint matching methods \cite{bouridane2000application, algarni2008novel, wei2014alignment, kong2014novel, de2005automated, gueham2007automatic, kortylewski2015unsupervised, alizadeh2017automatic, almaadeed2015partial} typically use handcrafted features to match crime-scene shoeprints with clean, reference impressions.
+Recent ones \cite{zhang2017adapting, kong2019cross, ma2019shoe} use more generalizable features extracted by deep Convolutional Neural Networks (CNNs), which are usually pretrained on ImageNet \cite{deng2009imagenet} as available shoeprint datasets \cite{fid300} are too small to train deep features.
+This solicits large-scale shoeprint datasets for better solving the shoeprint matching problem.
+Moreover, while existing methods match crime-scene shoeprints to clean reference shoeprints, we find that matching to tread \emph{depth maps} leads to significantly better performance (cf. \cref{table:data_augmentation}).